Want to look at some Wolves Retro Shirts? Read on…

 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

-They have just under 70 classic Wolves shirts from 1990 to the present day.
+They have around 70 classic Wolves shirts from the 90s to the present day.

 Legendary striker Steve Bull top scored with 27 goals – the fifth season of eight in a row in which he was the club’s top scorer.
 Sir Jack also immediately funded the extensive redevelopment of Molineux into a top quality all-seater stadium, which was completed in 1993.

-You can also get the 1999-00 away shirt (above) that was worn by the likes of Robbie Keane, Steve Sedgley and Andy Sinton as the club finished in 7th place in Division One.
+You can also get the 1999-00 away shirt (above left) that was worn by the likes of Robbie Keane, Steve Sedgley and Andy Sinton as the club finished in 7th place in Division One.

-This was Wolves 101st season of competitive football and they agonisingly missed out on the Play-Offs by one place and two points – to make matters worse it was defeat to their rivals Bolton Wanderers that caused them to miss out.
+This retro football shirt was worn for Wolves 101st season of competitive football and they agonisingly missed out on the Play-Offs by one place and two points – to make matters worse it was defeat to their rivals Bolton Wanderers that caused them to miss out.

 They were hampered by the sale of teenage prodigy Robbie Keane to Coventry for £6million just two games into the season.